GBA-HCI/PreCHI2025/content/_index.md

                 title: '[CHI25] Exploring the Design of LLM-based Agent in Enhancing Self-disclosure Among the Older Adults'
                 speaker: Yijie Guo
-              - id: '#exploring-the-evolvement-of-user-engagement-in-online-creative-community-under-the-surge-of-generative-ai-a-case-study-of-deviantart'
-                title: '[CSCW] Exploring the Evolvement of User Engagement in Online Creative Community under the Surge of Generative AI: A Case Study of DeviantArt'
-                speaker: Kangyu Yuan
             - name: Session B1
               location: Yeung LT-18
               topic: Healthcare and Human Wellbeing